 Czech Republic imposes the next taxes:

 •the income tax applicable to natural persons;

 •the income tax applicable to legal entities;

 •the tax on immovable property.

-applied by each country are an effect of the local legislation but, according to Article 2(4) of the convention, the contracting states are obliged to apply the provisions of the DTA to similar taxes prescribed by the local law; our team of Czech company formation representatives can provide more details on this matter.
+It is important to know that the differences between the taxes applied by each country are an effect of the local legislation but, according to Article 2(4) of the convention, the contracting states are obliged to apply the provisions of the DTA to similar taxes prescribed by the local law; our team of Czech company formation representatives can provide more details on this matter.

 Provisions of the Czech Republic – Austria DTA

 According to the stipulations of the convention, a resident person of a contracting state refers to any person who, under the rules of the state, is liable to taxes in that particular state.